Rudy Lai

 Costs

-FedEx uses AI-powered robotic systems equipped with barcode scanners and grippers to automate and optimize package sorting processes in regional hubs, increasing throughput and reducing manual labor.
+FedEx utilizes AI-powered robots equipped with barcode readers and advanced grippers to scan and sort packages efficiently at sorting centers, increasing speed and reducing manual errors.
 [1][2]

 Timeline